SimonKnogler/Controldetectiontask/README.md

 ## Motion snippet creation

-Raw motion was recorded using the PsychoPy script in `Scripts/MLP.py`.
-Individual donor recordings were combined with `Scripts/lib_create.py`.
-The resulting traces were filtered and clustered by `Motion Library/motionlib_create_filtered.py`: snippets are sliced into 3‑second segments, low‑movement samples are discarded and K‑means clustering groups them into six style clusters.
+Raw motion was recorded using the PsychoPy script in `Motion Library/Experiment Pavlovia`.
+Individual recordings were combined, filtered and clustered by `Motion Library/motionlib_create_filtered.py`: snippets are sliced into 3‑second segments, low‑movement samples are discarded and K‑means clustering groups them into six style clusters.
 Scaler parameters and cluster centroids are saved for style‑matching during the CDT.